How to Set Up Meta Ads Tracking for Revenue

 If your tracking setup is broken or incomplete, the algorithm cannot optimize your campaigns properly.

-In this first lesson of Meta Ads Mastery, you’ll learn how to build a clean tracking foundation using the Meta Pixel, SDK and Conversion API.
+In this first lesson of Meta Ads Mastery, you’ll learn how to build a clean tracking foundation using the Meta Pixel, SDK and Conversions API.

 The lessons I’m sharing here are the mental guardrails for successful Meta advertising.